 Pipeline incidents have decreased over the past 2 decades, dropping approximately 10% every 3 years (EPG 2015).
 All potential future projects would be subject to federal (Federal Energy Regulatory Commission [FERC], U.S. Department of Transportation's Office of Pipeline Safety, Occupational Safety and Health Administration, EPA), state, and local regulations and industry standards that focus on worker and public health and safety protection.
 Individual ROW applications for potential projects would describe concerns related to hazardous materials and wastes in addition to measures for managing these concerns in the case that they occur.
 This information would be reviewed and considered by the BLM to inform the agency's decision on each application.
-Hazardous materials and wastes would be transported, stored, handled, and disposed in accordance with applicable federal, state, and local regulations (EPG 2015), and all workers would receive training in the management of hazardous materials and wastes.
-In addition, potential projects would meet industry standards to minimize health and safety risks, including implementation of spill prevention, control, and countermeasure (SPCC) plans and hazardous materials location restrictions, which would reduce the risk that a hazardous material release would affect surface waters or other sensitive resources.
+Hazardous materials and wastes would be transported, stored, handled, and disposed in accordance with applicable federal, state, and local regulations (EPG 2015), and all workers would meet industry standards to minimize health and safety risks, including implementation of spill prevention, control, and countermeasure (SPCC) plans and hazardous materials location restrictions, which would reduce the risk that a hazardous material release would affect surface waters or other sensitive resources.